 Aggregate

-The Aggregate component groups together multiple input rows into a single output row.
-Input columns can be added to the groupings or have an aggregation applied to them.
+Aggregate is a transformation component that groups together multiple input rows into a single output row.
+Multiple columns can be grouped or aggregated at once.

 Default output names are chosen by combining the source column name and the aggregation type.
 If they are not appropriate, consider using a Rename component immediately after the Aggregate component to choose more appropriate names.